justinhartman/justinhartman.github.io/_pages/privacy-policy.md

 ---
 # Privacy Policy

-Justin Hartman ("I", "us", "we", or "our") operates [https://justin.hartman.me][me] (the "Site").
+Justin Hartman ("I", "us", "we", or "our") operates [justinhartman.blog][me] (the "Site").
 This page informs you of my policies regarding the collection, use and disclosure of Personal Information I receive from users of the Site.

 I use your Personal Information only for providing and improving the Site.
 By using the Site, you agree to the collection and use of information in accordance with this policy.